 (b) in the case of a family day care service, the Regulatory Authority in each participating jurisdiction in which the family day care service operates.

-[(5) deleted]

 [Section 174 amended: No. 18 of 2018 s.
 53.]

 174A.
 Family day care educator to notify certain information to approved provider